-Curated and hosted by Michael G. Jacobides (Sir Donald Gordon Professor of Entrepreneurship & Innovation; Lead Advisor, EvolutionLtd; Academic Advisor, BCG; Chief Digital Economy Expert Advisor, HCC) and David Lancefield (Strategist, Executive coach, Board advisor to LeaderEQ, and former senior partner, Strategy&), this mini-series will bring together some of the world’s leading experts in the field, providing a platform for debate and exchange of ideas.
+Curated and hosted by Michael G. Jacobides (Sir Donald Gordon Professor of Entrepreneurship & Innovation; Lead Advisor, EvolutionLtd; Academic Advisor, BCG; Chief Digital Economy Expert Advisor, HCC) and David Lancefield (Strategist, Executive coach, Board advisor to LeaderEQ, and former senior partner, Strategy&), this mini-series brought together some of the world’s leading experts in the field, providing a platform for debate and exchange of ideas.

-Guest speakers in this series include:
+Guest speakers in this series were:

 Jeroen Tas, Chief Strategy/ Chief Innovation Officer of Philips

 Ahmed Galal Ismail, Chief Executive Officer of Majid Al Futtaim Properties

 Dr Cristina Caffarra, Senior Consultant, Charles River Associates

 Kelly Devine, President of Mastercard, UK and Ireland

 Darren Childs, former CEO at Premiership Rugby & Board Member at Antenna Group & VIZRT

 Francois Candelon, Senior Partner and MD, BCG; Global Managing Director of the BCG Henderson Institute

 Jonathan Larsen, Chief Innovation Officer, PingAn